micmejia/bible-dump/AMPC/Exodus/Exod 24.md

-Moses [^a]wrote all the words of the Lord.
+Moses wrote all the words of the Lord.
 He rose up early in the morning and built an altar at the foot of the mountain and set up twelve pillars representing Israel's twelve tribes.